Jane-YJ-Hu/Jane-YJ-Hu/README.md

 - 👋 Hi, I’m @Jane-YJ-Hu
 - 👀 I’m interested in Java.
-- 🌱 I’m currently learning the SSM framework.
+- 🌱 I’m currently learning the JAVA.
 - 💞️ I hope to have some success in the IT industry.
 - 📫 My QQ email address is 2017424386@qq.com.